Fang1217/Documents---TIT-Project---Fang/README.md

 ## Features

 - Generate Huffman encoding table using keyword "CRYPT", "SKY" and first two consonants of input name using Huffman coding.
-- Easy to use with simple command-line interface
+- Easy to use Graphical User Interface (GUI).

 ## Requirements
 - Python 3.x